rootstrap/rsgem/README.md

 1. Add a rake task to run Rubocop and Reek by calling `rake code_analysis`.
 1. [Clean the Gemfile](https://github.com/rootstrap/tech-guides/blob/master/open-source/developing_gems.md#gemfilegemfilelockgemspec).
 1. [Git ignore the Gemfile.lock](https://github.com/rootstrap/tech-guides/blob/master/open-source/developing_gems.md#gemfilegemfilelockgemspec)
 1. Add a CI provider configuration.
 GitHub Actions and Travis are available providers.
-GitHub Actions is the default.
+Travis is the default.
 1. Set the bundled files to be a short list of files.
 By default the gem will bundle:
     - LICENSE.txt
     - README.md